Last updated: 1st May, 2024

 Cross-entropy loss is commonly used in machine learning algorithms such as:

-• Neural networks, specifically in the output layer to calculate the difference between the predicted probability and the true label during training.
+- Neural networks, specifically in the output layer calculate the difference between the predicted probability and the true label during training.

-Cross-entropy loss or log loss function is used as a cost function for logistic regression models or models with softmax output (multinomial logistic regression or neural network) in order to estimate the parameters.
-Here is what the function looks like:
+The above formula of cross-entropy cost function can be extended to the logistic regression model.
+Cross-entropy loss is used as a cost function for logistic regression models to estimate the parameters.
+Here is what the cost function of logistic regression looks like:

 The above cost function can be derived from the original likelihood function which is aimed to be maximized when training a logistic regression model.
 Here is what the likelihood function looks like:

-In order to maximize the above likelihood function, the approach of taking the negative log of the likelihood function (as shown above) and minimizing the function is adopted for mathematical ease.
+To maximize the above likelihood function, the approach of taking the negative log of the likelihood function (as shown above) and minimizing the function is adopted for mathematical ease.
 Thus, the cross-entropy loss is also termed log loss.
-It makes it easy to minimize the negative log-likelihood function due to the fact that it makes it easy to take the derivative of the resultant summation function after taking the log.
+It makes it easy to minimize the negative log-likelihood function because it makes it easy to take the derivative of the resultant summation function after taking the log.
 Here is what the log of the above likelihood function looks like.

-In order to apply gradient descent to the above log-likelihood function, the negative of the log-likelihood function as shown in fig 3 is taken.
-Thus, for y = 0 and y = 1, the cost function becomes the same as the one given in fig 1.
+To apply gradient descent to the above log-likelihood function, the negative of the log-likelihood function as shown in Fig 3 is taken.
+Thus, for y = 0 and y = 1, the cost function becomes the same as the one given in Fig 1.

 Cross-entropy loss function or log-loss function as shown in fig 1 when plotted against the hypothesis outcome/probability value would look like the following: